programmerShinobi/auth-prisma-nestjs/README.md

 Body >>> raw :
 {
     "title" : "Others",
-    "content" : "This is content others",
+    "content" : "This is content others"
-    "authorEmail" : "email@opencloud.id"
 }
 ```